Trusted by +140,000 usersworking at innovative organizations

 Mind maps have a structure similar to a tree.
 Each mind map has one Central Node (or Central Topic).
 Stemming from the central node are branches (just like the branches of a tree!).
 In turn, each branch connects the Central Node with Subtopics.
 Each node can have a Sibling Topic or a Subtopic.
 Every node may also contain icons, external links, or images.

 Zen Mind Map is the simplest online free software to create mind maps and brainstorm.
-With a minimal and intuitive user interface, creating mindmaps or concept maps with our free online mind map maker is very easy and delightful.
+With a minimal and intuitive user interface, creating mindmaps or concept maps with our online free mind map maker and concept map maker is very easy and delightful.
 Our online mind mapping software also has Export and Publish features, which allow users to easily present and share their work.

 How to Make a Mind Map?